cearum/leaf-python-mqtt/README.md

+# Changes from Original
+- Vehicle Location Updates (Requires my version [pycarwings2](https://github.com/cearum/pycarwings2)
+- Added controls for location on MQTT
+- Added controls for battery update from server to MQTT
+- Added Time Zone adjustment from UTC for responses from server
+- Added configuration to include timed update from vehicle (not just server) for battery and location
+- Logic + Bug Fixes

 # leaf-python-mqtt

 Hacked together script to extract data from Nissan Leaf API using [pycarwings2](https://github.com/jdhorne/pycarwings2) and post to MQTT.
 Once data is in MQTT it can easily be used to inform home automation and smart charging applications. e.g OpenHAB, Home Assistant, OpenEVSE.